Finnletsplay/Finnletsplay/README.md

 - 👀 I’m interested in coding/play games
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on idk
-- 📫 How to reach me discord:Finnletsplay#2220
+- 📫 How to reach me discord:finnletsplay

 <!---
 Finnletsplay/Finnletsplay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.